Life imprisonment in Turkey: Release of life prisoners

 Article 107 of the LESSM also provides that released prisoners are subject to a supervision period (tr: denetim süresi) that lasts half of the time spent in prison.
 Only after this period the sentence will count as being executed.
-Paragraph 16 of Article 107 LES provides that people convicted to aggravated life imprisonment for crimes specified in the Turkish Penal Code in volume two, section four on "crimes again the security of the State" in chapter four on "crimes against the Constitutional order" and chapter five on "crimes against national defence" the provisions on conditional release do not apply (i.e. they stay in prison until death).
-These same provisions apply for any cases of terrorism, and inmates are required to spend the rest of their lives in prison.
+Paragraph 16 of Article 107 LES provides that people convicted to aggravated life imprisonment for crimes specified in the Turkish Penal Code in volume two, section four on "crimes against the security of the State" in chapter four on "crimes against the Constitutional order" and chapter five on "crimes against national defence" the provisions on conditional release do not apply (i.e. they stay in prison until death).
+These same provisions apply for any cases of terrorism and these inmates are required to spend the rest of their lives in prison.

 Juveniles

 The maximum sentence for those aged 15–18 for murder is 24 years in prison, with eligibility for parole after serving two thirds of the sentence.
 For those aged 12–14, the maximum sentence is 15 years in prison, with eligibility for parole after serving half the sentence.
 Parole is only possible if the juvenile has maintained good behavior, and has not violated any prison rules.
 Individuals not maintaining good behavior are required to serve the full sentence in prison.
 Life imprisonment may only be imposed for juveniles in cases crimes against the security of the state, crimes against the constitution, crimes against national defense, honor killings, and terrorism.